iNavFlight/inav/docs/Telemetry.md

 ## SmartPort (S.Port) telemetry

-Smartport is a telemetry system used by newer FrSky transmitters and receivers such as the Taranis/XJR and X8R, X6R and X4R(SB).
+Smartport is a telemetry system used by newer FrSky transmitters and receivers such as the Taranis/XJR, QX7, X8R, X6R and X4R(SB).

 More information about the implementation can be found here: https://github.com/frank26080115/cleanflight/wiki/Using-Smart-Port